![]() |

 Communications Module ReplacementReplacing a Communications Module requires hardware replacement.
 Currently, the Communications Module will be pre-configured when delivered, so there is no need for software configuration procedures.
 Hardware ReplacementTo remove and replace a Communications Module, follow these steps:

-Communications Module and Control Software ConfigurationRefer to the configuration parameter table in the Communications Module section of the Equipment Guide.: These steps are only required if a manipulator is being used on the vehicle.
-Commands below are case sensitive.
+Communications Module and Control Software ConfigurationRefer to the configuration parameter table in the Communications Module section of the Equipment Guide.:

 |